-- 2. Submit the form to the administrative staff in Kuroshio Science Office (hereinafter, the administrative staff).
-In principle, the form must be submitted within five (5) days after grades are announced (excluding Saturdays, Sundays, and holidays; the same shall apply hereinafter). - 3.
-If a student raises an objection, an investigation committee consisting of the following three members shall be established.
+2. Submit the form to the administrative staff in Kuroshio Science Office (hereinafter, the administrative staff).

+In principle, the form must be submitted within five (5) days after grades are announced (excluding Saturdays, established.

+Sundays, and holidays; the same shall apply hereinafter).

+3. If a student raises an objection, an investigation committee consisting of the following three members shall be be appointed by the head of the program)